pcolladosoto/robot_calibration/README.md

 In order not to "reinvent the wheel" over and over again we have taken advantage of several libraries to make the code faster and more legible.
 The functionalities they contribute to our program are:

 1. `glob`: This library is used to expand paths by feeding regular expressions into it as well as wildcard characters such as **&ast;** in Unix systems, for example.
-We use it to expand the paths to every possible device under the `/dev` directory in order to try and find the port the MCU has been assigned.
+We use it to expand the paths to every possible device under the `/dev` directory in order to try and find the port the MCU (Micro-Controller Unit) has been assigned.

 2. `serial`: Even though its name can be misleading, this is in fact the [*PySerial*](https://pythonhosted.org/pyserial/) API for handling serial communication.
 Please refer to the documentation to go through any chunk of code using this library.